Bylaws

 ARTICLE I: TITLE

-This organization is to be known as the New Jersey Veterinary Technicians and Assistants, Inc., abbreviated NJVTA.
+This organization is known as the New Jersey Veterinary Technicians and Assistants, Inc., abbreviated NJVTA.

 ARTICLE II: OBJECTIVES